11. Price Level Histories#

 Actually, earlier economists and statesmen knew about the possibility of fiat money systems long before Keynes and Fisher advocated them in the early 20th century.

-In light of the high inflation episodes that many countries experienced in the twentieth century after they abandoned commodity monies, it is difficult to criticize them for their preference to stay on the pre-1914 gold/silver standard.
+In light of the high and persistent inflation that many countries experienced after they abandoned commodity monies in the twentieth century, we hesitate to criticize advocates of a gold or silver standard for their preference to stay on the pre-1914 gold/silver standard.

-The breadth and length of the inflationary experiences of the twentieth century, the century of paper money, are historically unprecedented.
+The breadth and lengths of the inflationary experiences of the twentieth century under paper money fiat standards are historically unprecedented.

 In the wake of World War I, which ended in November 1918, monetary and fiscal authorities struggled to achieve price level stability without being on a gold or silver standard.

-We present four graphs from “The Ends of Four Big Inflations” from chapter 3 of [Sar13].
+We present four graphs from “The Ends of Four Big Inflations” from chapter 3 of [Sargent, 2013].

 The graphs depict logarithms of price levels during the early post World War I years for four countries: